-“Retail outlets for sale of arrack were started by Kerala State Beverages Corporation Limited in the year 1995, in view of the decision taken by the Government of Kerala to abolish arrack shops which were hitherto run by private parties.
-There is no dispute that a number of abkari workers lost their livelihood due to the ban on arrack in the State, in the year 1996.
-There was no unequivocal promise that all the displaced workers would be provided re-employment.
+“Retail outlets for sale of arrack were started by Kerala State Beverages Corporation Limited in 1995, in view of decision taken by Government of Kerala to abolish arrack shops which were hitherto run by private parties.
+There is no dispute that a number of abkari workers lost their livelihood due to ban on arrack in the State, in 1996.
+There was no unequivocal promise, all displaced workers would be provided re-employment.

-If the promise made by an authority is clear, unequivocal and unambiguous, a person can claim that the authority in all fairness should not act contrary to the promise.
-M. Jagannadha Rao, J. observed in Punjab Communications Ltd. v.
-Union of India, (1999) 4 SCC 727 that the procedural part of legitimate expectation relates to a representation that a hearing or other appropriate procedure will be afforded before the decision is made.
-The substantive part of the principle is that if a representation is made that a benefit of a substantive nature will be granted or if the person is already in receipt of the benefit, that it will be continued and not be substantially varied, then the same could be enforced.
+If promise made by an authority is clear, unequivocal and unambiguous, a person can claim, authority in all fairness should not act contrary to promise.
+M. Jagannadha Rao, J observed in Punjab Communications Ltd. v.
+Union of India, (1999) 4 SCC 727 procedural part of legitimate expectation relates to a representation that a hearing or other appropriate procedure will be afforded before a decision is made.
+The substantive part of the principle is, if a representation is made that a benefit of a substantive nature will be granted or if the person is already in receipt of the benefit, that it will be continued and not be substantially varied, then the same could be enforced.

-It has been held by R. V. Raveendran, J. in Ram Pravesh Singh v.
-State of Bihar, (2006) 8 SCC 381 that legitimate expectation is not a legal right.
+It has been held by R. V. Raveendran, J in Ram Pravesh Singh v.
+State of Bihar, (2006) 8 SCC 381 legitimate expectation is not a legal right.
 Not being a right, it is not enforceable as such.
 It may entitle an expectant to an opportunity to show cause before the expectation is dashed or to an explanation as to the cause of denial.
-In appropriate cases, the Courts may grant a direction requiring the authority to follow the promised procedure or established practice.
+In appropriate cases, Courts may grant a direction requiring authority to follow promised procedure or established practice.

-An expectation entertained by a person may not be found to be legitimate due to the existence of some countervailing consideration of policy or law.
-Administrative policies may change with changing circumstances, including changes in the political complexion of Governments.
+An expectation entertained by a person may not be found to be legitimate due to existence of some countervailing consideration of policy or law.
+Administrative policies may change with changing circumstances, including changes in political complexion of Governments.
 The liberty to make such changes is something that is inherent in our constitutional form of Government.
-The decision makers’ freedom to change the policy in public interest cannot be fettered by applying the principle of substantive legitimate expectation.
-So long as the Government does not act in an arbitrary or in an unreasonable manner, the change in policy does not call for interference by judicial review on the ground of a legitimate expectation of an individual or a group of individuals being defeated.
+The decision makers’ freedom to change a policy in public interest cannot be fettered by applying principle of substantive legitimate expectation.
+So long as Government does not act in an arbitrary or in an unreasonable manner, change in policy does not call for interference by judicial review on ground of a legitimate expectation of an individual or a group of individuals being defeated.

 – Hon’ble Justice L. Nageswara Rao, Kerala State Beverages (M and M) Corporation Limited v.
 P.P.
 Suresh, [Civil Appeal Nos.
 7804-7813 of 2019].